fdask/cli-game/HOW_TO_PLAY.md

 As well, each crystal collected gives a large health bonus.

+#### Invulnerability & Fossils

+Use your Break power to smash rocks.
+Sometimes you might find a fossil, represented in the h2o view as a % symbol.
+Grab it and your health will no longer decrement when you move (for a limited time).
+You can tell you are invulnerable because your health will be shown with a background gray color.

 ### Moistness

 Mycellium has specific dampness it likes to live at.
 Your